ibretsam/eCommerce-API/readme.md

 - .NET 8.0 or later installed
 - A Firebase project with Firestore and Authentication (Email and Password) enabled
 - A valid Firebase service account key saved as `firebase-config.json` in the project root
+  - **Important**: The service account must have the "Firebase Admin" role in your Firebase project
+  - You can set this role in Firebase Console > Project Settings > Service Accounts > [Your Service Account] > Edit
 - Proper configuration settings in your configuration files (e.g., `appsettings.json` or environment variables) including the Firebase project ID under the key `Firebase:ProjectId`

 ### Installation & Running